eduardoagarcia/shef/README.md

 **Recipe not found**

 - Check if you're using the correct name and category
-- Use `shef -l` to see available recipes
+- Use `shef ls` to see available recipes
 - Check your recipe file syntax

 **Command fails with unexpected output**